MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devcon-sethwid.md

 ---
 title: DevCon SetHwID
-description: Adds, deletes, and changes the order of hardware IDs of root-enumerated devices on a local or remote computer.
+description: Adds, deletes, and changes the order of hardware IDs of root-enumerated devices on a local computer.
 keywords:
 - DevCon SetHwID Driver Development Tools
 topic_type: